Empfirez/RFM_Analysis/README.md

 EDA involves exploring the dataset and creating new features to uncover insights into customer spending patterns as well as calculating RFM values.
 The steps taken are as follows:
 -  Created new column LastTransaction which stores the latest transaction date of each customer
--  Created new column days_since_last_trans which takes the difference between the latest transaction date in the dataset and the latest transaction date for each customerid
+-  Created new column days_since_last_trans which takes the difference between the latest transaction date in the dataset and the latest transaction date for each customerID
 -  Created TotalAmount column which stores the total amount spent for each transaction
 -  Created rfm_df which displays days since last transaction, total number of transactions and total spendings for each unique customerID